Building a Climate Change Resilient Electric Grid

 A Modern Example of the Effects of Climate Change on Utilities

-On January 15, the New Orleans City Council and Louisiana’s Alliance for Affordable Energy invited national experts, including Virtual Peaker, Northern Reliability, Sonnen, and others to a “Solar and Storage Day” to share the latest technological innovations.
-The goal was to gain a better understanding of how batteries, renewables, and software solutions can help make New Orleans’ grid not only more efficient and distributed but more resilient.
-And adopting a broader distributed energy strategy also would help New Orleans reduce its dependence on fossil fuels.\
+On January 15, 2020 the New Orleans City Council and Louisiana’s Alliance for Affordable Energy invited national experts, including Virtual Peaker, Northern Reliability, Sonnen, and others to a “Solar and Storage Day” to share the latest technological innovations.
+The goal was to gain a better understanding of how batteries, renewables, and software solutions can help enhance grid resiliency, while making New Orleans’ electric services more efficient and distributed.
+And adopting a broader distributed energy strategy also would help New Orleans reduce its dependence on fossil fuels.

 Conclusion Building a Climate-Change Resilient Electric Grid